TacBuild/tac-sdk/README.md

 Using these inputs, the SDK builds a TON transaction payload and enables further signature processing through TON-Connect or directly via mnemonic.

-In future updates, the SDK will automatically calculate TON jetton addresses based on corresponding EVM tokens.

 ## Features

 **TON:**